-I am current working as an assistant professor in department of Economics at School of Economics and Management in Wuhan University.
-I am also affiliated to the Center for Behavioral and Experimental Research (CBER) in Wuhan University.
+I am currently working as an assistant professor (untenured) in the Department of Economics in the School of Economics and Management at Wuhan University.
+I am also affiliated with the Center for Behavioral and Experimental Research (CBER) at Wuhan University.

-I obtained my PhD from School of Economics, University of East Anglia, under the supervision of Theodore Turocy and Stefania Sitzia.
-And I am affiliated to the Centre for Behavioural and Experimental Social Science (CBESS).
+I obtained my PhD from the School of Economics, University of East Anglia, under the supervision of Theodore Turocy and Stefania Sitzia.
+And I am affiliated with the Centre for Behavioural and Experimental Social Science (CBESS).

 Photo Image: Lian Xue